The Personal Touch – How Your Booking System Helps Deliver Personalised In-Store Service

 The Long-Term Benefits

-Using technology such as an online booker to fuse the engagement a brand has online with the personalisation in-store is a step towards the Holy Grail of brand advocacy.
+Using technology such as an online booker to fuse the engagement a brand has online with the personalised service in-store is a step towards the Holy Grail of brand advocacy.
 It’s the means by which you begin to gather real meaningful data on your customers.
 Top level commercial influencers such as their preferences, their budget, their past purchasing history; and more ‘social’ information like birthdays, place of work, where they are going on their holidays – all of which can be used to build a buyers profile, used for future marketing, targeting products that the customer is actually likely to want, at the times that they are likely ready to buy.

 At thinkBooker, we specialise in online booking systems for training courses, classes, activities and events - optimised for efficiency, growth and ongoing client satisfaction.